wensir365/pkugcm/doc/readme.md

 # Change Log

+## 2017-Apr-23: Isolate FFT&legsym from their own modules

+Major modifications were made during this week:

+- Remove FFT module and move fftini into prolog for just one-time calling.
+Put FFT trigs in pumamod and call FFT subroutines (fc2gp and gp2fc) with trigs explicitly.
+- Remove legsym module and move those "q" arrays into pumamod, so that simplify those SH-related subroutines (sp2fc,fc2sp,sp2fcdmu,dv2uv,mktend) and explicitly mark the required variables from pumamod, with "only:" after each "use pumamod".
+- Add "only:" after "use pumamod" for subroutine gridpoing
+- Add "only:" after "use pumamod" for subroutine calcgp within gridpoing
+- Add "only:" after "use pumamod" for subroutine spectral
+- Check "only:" after "use pumamod" for subroutine mktend in mod_legsym.f08

+So far, we are ready to shoot OpenACC!

 ## 2017-Apr-15~20: Extract a clean OpenACC version

 Extract a clean version (src_openacc) for OpenACC optimization later, during Yan-Qi Lake journey.
 Moreover, fix a bug in fft module and make it work with PGI compiler (both serial and openmp), so that we are ready for OpenACC march now!